 The more organized and segmented your prospect database is, the easier it is for you to see the main pain points of each industry you’re selling in.
-Therefore, you can find the touching points in a conversation and ensure that your prospects will hear you out.
+Therefore, you can find the touching points in a conversation and ensure that your prospecting customers will hear you out.

 Since many of your potential buyers have their doubts and concerns regarding SaaS software, they may need help with making sense of your product.
 If they suspect that there will be no support from you in terms of training and understanding your offer, they will imminently bail out of the deal.

 Of course, this is why many companies provide tutorials, guides, and instructions along with their SaaS product.
 But is it enough to keep the churn rate down?

 According to this report by Reply.io, it’s not.
 If you care about customer retention, the fact that around 69% of customers drop out of SaaS deals should make you extra careful about your client onboarding.

 Don’t leave your clients hanging.
 Keep the mystery out of your communication.
 As soon as you move past the introduction stage, make the plan of introducing your SaaS product step-by-step.
 Tell your prospects what you will be doing in Month 1, Month 2, Month 3, etc. If you work with multiple industries, we suggest doing it via email instead of making a general tutorial.
 It will help you build the right kickoff strategy that would encompass specific industry key points and make sense to your future buyers.